-The base theory is, if you have to use a language every day because you’re n that country, you’re going to pick up more words, phrases, and skills through necessity.
+The base theory is that if you have to use a language every day because you’re in that country, you’re going to pick up more words, phrases, and skills through necessity.

 As not all of us can spend time living in Croatia, absorbing this wonderful language, the next best way is to have one-to-one lessons with a native Croatian speaker, or qualified tutor.

 These obviously can cost quite a lot depending on where you are and your experience level, so it’s not always a viable option, but it’s much cheaper than moving to Croatia.

 Unfortunately, the mighty Owl doesn’t have a Croatian course, nor are there any plans to add one any time soon.
 If you’re hoping to learn Serbian or Bosnian instead as a gateway language, Duolingo also doesn’t have either of these courses available.

 Why?
 We’re not sure.
 There’s certainly demand for at least one of these languages, if not all three.